isomerpages/govtech-stp/_familial-ties-lane/entry-guide.md

 Travellers must remain in their accommodation of self-isolation or SHN/SDF, until after they are ascertained to be free of COVID-19.

-All SHN-serving travellers are required to take additional COVID-19 tests during the SHN period.
-While these tests are mandatory, travellers who are unwell may be asked to defer the test to a later date.
-Travellers who are unwell during their SHN should alert ICA immediately.
+All SHN-serving travellers are required to take additional COVID-19 tests during the SHN period. <!--While these tests are mandatory, travellers who are unwell may be asked to defer the test to a later date.
+Travellers who are unwell during their SHN should alert ICA immediately. -->

 Depending on the volume of tests conducted that day, the result of the COVID-19 PCR test may differ for each traveller.
 The result could be conveyed to the traveller via a call, SMS or email.
 Travellers with Singpass may also view their results on the [HealthHub App](https://www.healthhub.sg/HealtheServices).
 Any traveller who is tested positive for [COVID-19](/health/covid19-symptoms) will be sent for treatment immediately;